numenta/NAB/README.md

     cd NAB
     (sudo) pip install -r requirements.txt

-This will install a bunch of requirements, such as pandas and simplejson.
+This will install additional requirements (if not already installed) such as pandas.

 ### Usage